opensearch-project/opensearch-k8s-operator/README.md

 kubectl apply -f opensearch-cluster.yaml
 ```

 In order to delete the cluster, you just delete your OpenSearch cluster resource.
-This will delete the cluster and all its resources.
+This will delete the cluster and all of its resources.

 ```bash
 kubectl delete -f opensearch-cluster.yaml